The Steven and Jann Paul Hall for Science and Engineering

 The auditorium, located on Paul Hall’s first floor, will be one of the most impressive spaces in the new building — and on the uptown campus.

 The auditorium in Paul Hall will be one of the most sought-after locations on Tulane’s campus.
 This space will feature state-of-the-art flexibility in not only its furniture, with chairs that are able to move, but also its technology.
-These capabilities will allow it to be used for a variety of purposes, including event space, an interdisciplinary classroom, programming that serves the community, small conferences, and more.
+These capabilities will allow it to be used for a variety of purposes, including event space, an interdisciplinary classroom, programming that serves the community, small conferences and more.
 This new auditorium will be critically important because there is currently no large gathering space in any SSE building at Tulane.

 As an event space, the auditorium can accommodate 200+ guests.
 From a state-of-the-art classroom to small conferences and receptions, board meeting, trainings, community events and more, this space will become notable around campus.